aorinevo/an-gradebook/readme.txt

 == Changelog ==

-Version 2.4.3:
+Version 2.4.4:

+* Added module code pattern.
-* Fixed a bug introduced in v2.4.2, where GradeBook page wasn’t loading content.
+* Fixed bug where gradebook was not displaying.

 Version 2.4.2: